 If you were outrageous enough, if you could shake up the bureaucrats so bad that their eyes froze into iceballs and their mouths twisted up into smiles of sheer physical panic, into s**t-eating grins, so to speak – then they knew you were the real goods.
 They knew you were the right studs to give the poverty grants and community organizing jobs to.

-This harkens back to classic Marxist notions of subversion as articulated by Antonio Gramsci: to overcome the “cultural hegemony” of Capitalism in the West, it’s necessary to undertake a “long march through the institutions” of culture, essentially seizing them one by one.
+This harkens back to classic Marxist notions of subversion as articulated by Antonio Gramsci: to overcome the “cultural hegemony” of capitalism in the West, it’s necessary to undertake a “long march through the institutions” of culture, essentially seizing them one by one.
 But the process is merely a precursor to revolution, which becomes easier as culture becomes weaker.

 My earlier column was picked up by Save Women’s Sports, a website devoted to keeping MtF athletes out of competition with biological females.
-But the column has recently disappeared from their site (although a link to TCT still exists at their Facebook page).
+But the column has recently disappeared from their site (although a link to TCT still exists on their Facebook page).